You’ve been named as your parent’s executor. Now what?

 7. Locate, inventory, and maintain your parent’s property.

-As executor, you also need to keep up the house and maintain personal property until it can be distributed or sold, including any property kept in a safety deposit box.
+As executor, you also need to keep up the house and maintain personal property until its distribution or sale, including any property in a safety deposit box.
 Some states require a personal property inventory.
-Certain valuables might even need to be appraised.
+Certain valuables might even require an appraisal.

 8. Pay the estate’s debts and taxes.

-Keep in mind that car payments, mortgages, and property taxes must be paid by the executor on behalf of the estate until the estate is settled.
-Be sure to go through checkbooks and bank statements to determine what expenses your parent had been paying regularly.
-In addition, if the income earned by the estate exceeds the applicable income tax exemption amount, the estate must file federal and any applicable state income tax returns.
+Keep in mind that car payments, mortgages, and property taxes will likely have to be paid by the executor on behalf of the estate until the estate is settled.
+Go through checkbooks and bank statements to determine what expenses your parent had been paying regularly.
+In addition, if the income earned by the estate exceeds the applicable income tax exemption amount, the estate may be required to file federal and any applicable state income tax returns.
 Finally, even if there is no federal estate tax due, there may be a state inheritance or estate tax.
-All estate tax returns must be filed within nine months of the date of death.
+All estate tax returns should be filed within nine months of the date of death.

 9. Disburse and distribute the assets.